grinvolod13/image-to-hilbert-curve/README.md

 ## Visualization
-* This is original images(left), and reshaped Hilbert Curve images(right)
+* Original images(left), and reshaped Hilbert Curve images(right)
-* because Hilbert Curve is 1-d(its length), line was reshaped to square on this image
+* Because Hilbert Curve is 1-d(its length), line was reshaped to square to represent as image
 ![alt image](images/image.png)

 ## Acknowledges